INL/chaining-search/README.md

-# Chaining searc installation
+# Chaining search installation
+## Create virtual environment
-## Create virtual environment, in which local copies of all Python dependencies will be installed
+In the virtual environment, local copies of all Python dependencies will be installed.
 Install venv for python3, eg. on Ubuntu:
 ```
 $ sudo apt install python3-venv